 Equinor ASA: Information relating to the cash dividend for third quarter 2022 and extraordinary dividend for third quarter 2022

-/EIN News/ -- Key information relating to the cash dividend and extraordinary cash dividend to be paid by Equinor (OSE: EQNR, NYSE: EQNR) for third quarter 2022.
+Key information relating to the cash dividend and extraordinary cash dividend to be paid by Equinor (EQNREQNR for third quarter 2022.

 Cash dividend amount: 0.20